-How and when a link preview is displayed on Facebook is largely dependant on the settings you've selected when setting up or editing a Facebook posting profile.
+How and when a link preview is displayed on Facebook largely depends on the settings you've selected when setting up or editing a Facebook social profile.

 If you set the “Post as full-sized image” option to “No”, it will post the link preview as normal.

-If you set the “Post as full-sized image” option to “Yes” and the link preview was automatically generated, then it will treat the link preview as an image.
+If you set the “Post as full-sized image” option to “Yes”, and the link preview is automatically generated, then it will treat the link preview as an image.
 Also, links will no longer be stripped from the message as this would remove information from the message which would have been in the link preview.

-If “Automatically generate link previews” option is set to “Yes” but a message has no photos or videos attached, the program will search for links in the body (text) of the post.
-It will then pull meta data (e.g. title, description and image) for the first link it comes across.
+If the “Automatically generate link previews” option is set to “Yes” but a message has no photos or videos attached, the program will search for links in the body (text) of the post.
+It will then pull metadata (e.g. title, description and image) for the first link it comes across.

-For more information on Facebook Page posting profile settings, please see this page.
+For more information on Facebook Page profile settings, please see this page.

-Twitter doesn't currently support link previews in the same way that Facebook and Google+ do for example.
+Twitter doesn't currently support link previews in the same way that Facebook does.

-Twitter's version of a link preview is called a 'Twitter Card'.
-Currently, Twitter Cards will only be displayed in a post if the site you're linking to has Twitter Card information available on the site itself which tells Twitter to display a Twitter Card.
+Twitter's version of Open Graph metadata is called a 'Twitter Card'.
+Currently, Twitter Cards will only be displayed in a post if the webpage you're linking to has Twitter Card information coded on the site itself, which tells Twitter to display a Twitter Card.